 I’ve been ranting about how bad the data is, but you’re probably wondering what we can do about it?
 I believe Netlify is heading in the right direction by collecting the data server-side.
 WIth only server-side analytics, you lose out on certain events you would typically track client-side, but in turn, you will have much more accurate data.
 This might be more beneficial to your business, or you can settle for inaccurate results.
 In my case, page views and being able to determine which are the most popular is good enough for me.

-Perhaps you don’t have a static website as I do, and you have an app powered by a REST/GraphQL/CQRS/or whatever API.
+Perhaps you don’t have a static website as I do, and you have an app powered by a REST/GraphQL/SOAP/or whatever API.
 You can track each request that comes in, extract the desired information, and then send it to your analytics provider.
 Processing all data confined within the bounds of your server allows you to bypass any adblocker.

 Since my discovery, I have since removed Google Analytics from this website.
 I believe I can live without the finer details and settle for the limited data collected from Netlify.
 On the upside, I promote and respect your privacy since there are no longer trackers of any kind.
 I believe there needs to be a trade-off between invasively tracking everything about a user, and the bare minimum metrics to make a product better.
 Imagine if every single person and action was untracked.
 The internet would be a much different place than it is now.